nitin-dhevar/nitin-dhevar/README.md

 - 👋 Hi, I’m Nitin
 - 👀 I’m currently an incoming Masters in Computer Science Student at NC State University
 - 🌱 I have around 3 years experience in software engineering, web development and cloud technologies
-- 💞️ I’m looking for full time and internship opportunities in the field of software engineering and web development
+- 💞️ I’m looking for full time and internship opportunities in the field of software engineering, web development and data science.
 - 📫 You can email me at nitin.dhanabalan@gmail.com or nddhevar@ncsu.edu

 <!--